widok/widok/docs/chapters/09-developing.md

 $ sbt publish-local
 ```

 This compiles the latest version of Widok and installs it locally.
 To use it, make sure to also update the version in your project accordingly.
+Remember that your project's Scala.js version must match the version Widok is built for.

 ## Releases
 The versioning scheme follows the format `releaseSeries.relativeVersion`.
 Thus, v0.2.0 defines the version 0 of the release series 0.2.
 All versions within the same release series must be binary-compatible.
 If any of the dependencies (like Scala.js) are updated, the release series must be increased as well.

-The latest version of Widok is always published to [Maven Central](https://search.maven.org/).
+Widok releases are published to [Maven Central](https://search.maven.org/).

 ## Manual
 Since v0.2, the manual is stored in the same repository as the code.
-This enables you to commit code with the corresponding documentation changes.
+This enables you to commit code coupled with the corresponding documentation changes.
 At any time, the manual should always reflect the current state of the code base.